-The Alchemical is a performance and photography, video & rehearsal venue with seven white box-studios for the performing and visual arts.
+The Alchemical is a creative space with six white box-studios and a gorgeous rooftop for the performing and visual arts.
 A true artistic laboratory where artists can engage in the research and development of new work through rehearsal, teaching and performance.

-Our newest & largest ground floor white box Studio One, the 70-seat white box theatre, 50-seat theatre laboratory, and four affordable clean rehearsal studios are uniquely inviting spaces for rehearsals, performances, classes, workshops, readings, photography & video shoots, dance, fashion, lectures, auditions, screenings, and more.
+Our brand new space was designed and built specifically for your art, connection, respect & inspiration.
+Our two performance spaces & four other affordable clean rehearsal studios are uniquely inviting spaces for rehearsals, performances, readings, photography & video shoots, workshops, dance, fashion, lectures, auditions, screenings, and more.

 We are proud to run an organization which serves a great diversity of NYC and international artists.
 The Alchemical is a safe haven to work in and create.
 It provides a uniquely inviting social atmosphere in which serious artists can find community and support.
 We closely attend to the needs of everyone who works here, and strive to maintain a respectful and constructive atmosphere to support the community we happily serve.
 We are an artist-run facility and understand the importance of your work.